 LCA-TOPSIS Optimizes Construction Material Efficiency

-A recent article published in Buildings introduced an innovative method to simultaneously evaluate material waste and environmental impacts by integrating Life Cycle Assessment (LCA) and the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS).
-The goal was to optimize the material efficiency in construction projects using LCA and TOPSIS.
+A recent study published in Buildings introduced an innovative method that combines Life Cycle Assessment (LCA) and the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) to evaluate material waste and environmental impacts in construction projects.
+By integrating these two complementary approaches, the study aims to optimize material efficiency while minimizing environmental footprints in the construction sector.

 LCA-TOPSIS Optimizes Construction Material Efficiency